Aeroretroc/Data_Base/docs/physical-model.md

 | date | The date the review was posted | date |
 | FOREIGN KEY (reservation_id) REFERENCES reservations(reservation_id) | A reference to the reservation table |

-Note: I made some assumptions about the data types based on the information you provided.
-For example, I assumed that the phone number would be stored as a string rather than an integer.
-You may need to adjust the data types based on your specific needs.